Views expressed by the host on this program documented to be almost always right 99.7% of the time.

 And it's not fair if somebody's better or has more than everybody else.

-And also what I think when someone when everybody has the same stuff, there is no motivation to do better.
+And also, what I think, when someone, when everybody has the same stuff, there is no motivation to do better.

-When you're guaranteed the same pay and the same amount of everything as Everyone else.
+When you're guaranteed the same pay and the same amount of everything as everyone else, what's driving you to be better?

-Well, that's exactly right, but in the socialist utopia, you're not supposed to have ambition.
+But in the socialist utopia, you're not supposed to have ambition.

-And the reason is that everybody has different ambitions, and ambition is the route to evil in a totalitarian or a a utopian statist society.
+And ambition is the root to evil in a totalitarian or a utopian statist society.

-Wanting to do better than what you have or are what they consider to be a major problem they have to deal with.
+Wanting to do better than what you have or are is what they consider to be a major problem they have to deal with.

-And so they need to wipe that out in people.
+So they need to wipe that out in people.

-That people have to do better, to improve, to acquire more, to achieve more.
+They need to curb this desire that people have to do better, to improve, to acquire more, to achieve more.

-They have to, they have to, they have to chill that.
+They have to chill that.

-And nobody needs more than two and a half million dollars.
+And nobody needs more than $2.5 million.

 That's all anybody needs.